BioPhoton/ngRe/README.md

 As we know exactly when changes happen we can trigger change detection manually.
 Knowing the advantages of subscriptions over the template and lifecycle hooks the solution should be similar to `async` pipe.

 > **NgZone could be detached**
-> As all changes can get detected we could detache the pipe from the `ChangeDetection` and trigger it on every value change
+> As all changes can get detected we could detach the pipe from the `ChangeDetection` and trigger it on every value change

 > **Performance optimisations**
 > - consider scheduling over `AnimationFrameScheduler` the output is always for the view

 > **Implement strick and consistent handling of undefined for pipes**
-> A pipe similar to `async` that should act as following:
+> A pipe similar to `async` that should act as follows:
 > - when initially passed `undefined` the pipe should forward undefined as value as on value ever was emitted
 > - when initially passed `null` the pipe should forward undefined as value as on value ever was emitted
 > - when initially passed `of(undefined)` the pipe should forward undefined as value as `undefined` was emitted